terrestris/shogun-docker/README.md

 ## Steps

+To set all required environment variables, just execute the `./setEnvironment.sh`.

 ### Development (databases and Keycloak)

-Configure the environment variables in the dev compose file (e.g. keycloak host).

 To start the services required for development (databases and Keycloak), just start: